JustinMShea/wooldridge/README.md

 Economics students new to both econometrics and **R** may find the introduction to both challenging.
 However, if their text is **"Introductory Econometrics: A Modern Approach, 6e"** by Jeffrey M. Wooldridge, they are in luck!

-The `wooldridge` data package aims to lighten the task by easily loading any data set from the text.
-The package contains full documentation for every data set and all data have been compressed to a fraction of their original size.
+The `wooldridge` package aims to lighten the task by easily loading any data set from the text.
+The package contains full documentation for each set and all data have been compressed to a fraction of their original size.
 Just install the package, load it, and call the data you wish to work with.

 _**But wait...there's more!**_ A vignette, [Introductory Econometrics Examples](https://justinmshea.github.io/wooldridge/articles/Introductory-Econometrics-Examples.html):sparkles:, illustrates solutions to examples from each chapter of the text, offering a relevant introduction to econometric modelling with **R**.
 The vignette also includes an Appendix of helpful resources, such as *Using R for Introductory Econometrics* by Florian Hess.